robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 [^trucksarepopular]: Amusingly, the [top selling vehicle in the US](https://en.wikipedia.org/wiki/List_of_best-selling_automobiles#National_bestsellers) is the [Ford F-Series truck](https://en.wikipedia.org/wiki/Ford_F-Series).

-[^programmingontheipadneesacommandline]: The lack of a command line appears to be single handedly holding back programming on an iPad.
+[^programmingontheipadneesacommandline]: The lack of a command line appears to be singlehandedly holding back programming on an iPad.